The Horror of Frankenstein: Reception

 Howard Thompson of The New York Times enjoyed the first hour as "not only painless but also fun," comparing it favourably to Kind Hearts and Coronets.
 He disliked the final act when the monster emerged, "with awkward horror pitted against rather bland sheepishness.
 But it was good fun while it lasted.
 Hammer almost had something special."

 Variety wrote that the film "has an occasional lighthearted touch which adds much to its enjoyment," praising Bates for a "nicely suave and sardonic performance as the ingenious, self-assured son of Count Frankenstein."

 Kevin Thomas of the Los Angeles Times called it "a talky affair" and lamented that the new Frankenstein was a less sympathetic character than the one Peter Cushing played, as well as the monster being "simply a robot killer."

 The Monthly Film Bulletin wrote: "This awkward and inordinately tedious attempt by Hammer to ring changes on the Frankenstein motif is liable to have even those who disliked the old formula wishing it had not been messed about.
 Jimmy Sangster may have supposed that in turning the Baron into a sexually voracious anti-hero with a macabre sense of humour he was bringing him into line with the Seventies, but in fact he only succeeds in annihilating all the power of the original myth and putting nothing in its place."

 The film has a rating of 56% on Rotten Tomatoes based on 9 reviews, with an average score of 5.4 out of 10.

 Home media

 The film was released in the U.S. on Blu-ray by Shout Factory on 20 August 2019 with a pair of commentary tracks, short documentary, a vintage interview with director Jimmy Sangster, a vintage interview with actress Veronica Carlson and a new interview with Nicholas Granby, the film's assistant director.
 The special features were rounded out with stills and the original theatrical trailer.
 The Blu-ray included the film in two aspect ratios 1.85:1 as it played in most theaters and 1.66:1.
 The U.K. released the Blu-ray on 29 January 2018.

+Studio Canal released a restored 4k collectors limited edition in the UK on 24th November 2025.